andreas-wagner-dev/object-oriented-learning-journey/blog/decorator-pattern-article-v3.md

 ### Business Concepts in Code

 To achieve a progressive business flow of information, we must abandon the traditional layered mindset of Clean Architecture or DDD.

-**The traditional layered approach:**
+**The Traditional Layered Approach (The Hidden Mess)** In a traditional architecture, technical grouping hides the actual business.
+When we look at the structure, we don't see a car rental system - we just see a framework setup:
 ```
 carrental/
 ├── service/      ← Where's the car?